 Why is the Sky Garden a must-visit attraction?

 What makes Sky Garden even more interesting is its focus on sustainability.
-The garden features drought-resistant Mediterranean and South African plant species and makes use of energy-efficient systems, rainwater management, and natural ventilation wherever possible, creating a genuinely green space in the heart of the city.
+The garden features drought-resistant Mediterranean and South African plant species and makes use of energy-efficient systems, rainwater management, and natural ventilation, creating a green space in the heart of the city.

 What to see at the Sky Garden?